-Canteens in Building 7910 (HFIR) and Building 1520, Monday-Friday • Lunch: 10:45 a.m.-12:15 p.m.
+Canteens in Building 7910 (HFIR) and Building 1520, Monday-Friday

+• Lunch: 10:45 a.m.-12:15 p.m.

-The SNS Cafeteria also offers a self-service cooler and checkout system after normal operating hours from 2:00 p.m. - 6:30 a.m., Monday through Friday, and all day on Saturdays and Sundays.
+The SNS Cafeteria also offers a self-service cooler and checkout system after normal operating hours from 2 p.m. - 6:30 a.m., Monday through Friday, and all day on Saturdays and Sundays.
 Vending services with snacks and beverages can be found in many buildings on campus.

 Campus transportation.
 The ORNL Taxi provides transportation Monday through Friday around campus to staff and visitors without a vehicle or prefer not to drive themselves.
-Face coverings are required when using the taxi, as well as social distancing.
-Eating or drinking onboard is also not permitted.
-For taxi service, call 865-680-2303 (7 a.m.-3 p.m.), or 865-680-9800 (8 a.m.-4 p.m.).
-Please Note: Taxi service was temporarily suspended on January 11, 2022.
+Masks are required while traveling in the ORNL Taxi if Community Level is MEDIUM or HIGH.
+When LOW, wearing a face covering is optional.
+For taxi service, call 865-680-2303 (7 a.m.-3 p.m.), or 865-680-9800 (8 a.m.-4 p.m.). \Please Note: On-site transportation is not available on nights and weekends.